February 24, 2025

 • Average cost: from €15,000 to over €150,000

-• Description: Also known as fast chargers, these posts use direct current (DC) and allow a car to be recharged in less than 30 minutes.
+• Description: Also known as fast chargers, these posts use direct current (DC) and allow a car to be charged in less than 30 minutes.
 They are an ideal choice for high-traffic areas such as highways and gas stations.
 However, their high cost and complex technical requirements limit their deployment to large operators.

 Hidden costs